SpaceVim/VimCalc3/README.md

 ### Installation

+Use your favourite package manager for Vim.

-If you don't have a preferred installation method, I recommend using Vim's packages feature, simply copy and paste:
+If you don't have a preferred installation method, I recommend using Vim's native package management support, simply copy and paste:

 	mkdir -p ~/.vim/pack/bundle/start
 	cd ~/.vim/pack/bundle/start